 Medicare’s criteria for weight loss surgery may prevent some individuals from being covered.
 Likewise, some individuals may want cosmetic surgery following their weight loss to get rid of loose skin, and this surgery is not covered by Medicare.

-Medical tourism provides a great option for this at a fraction of the price you might pay in the United States or Canada.
+Medical tourism for bariatric surgery provides a great option for this at a fraction of the price you might pay in the United States or Canada.
 Mexico Bariatric Center employs a large network of board-certified bariatric surgeons who are well-qualified to perform these surgeries, and patients enjoy quick scheduling for surgery as well.
-Support is provided both before and after surgery, and risks of complications are low.
+Support is provided both before and after surgery, and the risks of complications are low.

 Bariatric Surgery and Medicare – Costs and Options

 In addition to matching the above requirements, you will want to find a surgeon that accepts Medicare.
 Make sure you search for a surgeon that specializes in the types of surgery that you prefer, such as a gastric sleeve Medicare surgeon, or a gastric bypass Medicare surgeon.

 Medicare does not cover 100% of the surgery.
-You’re out of pocket medical expenses depend on the surgery and the price, but in most cases you will be expected to pay roughly 20% of the costs of bariatric surgery, while Medicare covers the remaining 80%.
+You’re out of pocket medical expenses to depend on the surgery and the price, but in most cases, you will be expected to pay roughly 20% of the costs of bariatric surgery, while Medicare covers the remaining 80%.
 Costs in the United States for bariatric surgery range from between $10,000 to $40,000, making your out of pocket costs for the surgery alone somewhere between $2,000 and $8,000.

 Some of these fees may be covered by MediGap, if you are enrolled in Medicare’s supplemental insurance plan.

 You will also be expected to cover 20% of additional costs, such as an inpatient hospital stay.
 Some components of surgery and recovery may also not be covered by Medicare.
 Be sure and talk about each and every cost of your surgery with your surgeon before electing for the procedure, and make sure that you understand which costs you will be responsible for, why, and whether or not they are crucial for your service.

 *Note: Post-Weight Loss Plastic Surgery Not Generally Covered by Medicare